madgicaltechdom/Schedule-Idle-EC2-Instances-with-Terraform-Automation/README.md

     ```
    cd Multi_Machine_Schedule
     ```
-3. Change the instances array starting at line 13 in the file varible.tf to meet your requirements.
+3. Change the instances array starting at value in the file variable.tf to meet your requirements.
     ```
     variable "source_instances_map" {
        description = "A map from instances to a list of instance id"
        type        = map(any)
        default = {
            qa  = ["i-0f31364caf36906f4", "i-0d14c3b9fe0ec4f54", "i-0f0ae101cf8e3202e", "i-0d605ef016c561e57"]
             prd = []
         }
     }
     ```
 4. Change the  stopping time  at line 21 in the file variable.tf to meet your requirements.
     ```
     variable "cron_stop" {
         description = "Cron expression to define when to trigger a stop of the DB"
         default     = "30 14 ? * MON-SAT *"
     }
    ```
  5. Change  starting time  at line number 26 in the file varible.tf to meet your requirements
     ```
     variable "cron_start" {
         description = "Cron expression to define when to trigger a start of the DB"
         default     = "30 03 ? * MON-SAT *"
      }
     ```
-6. Change the AWS access key at line 35 in the file varible.tf to meet your requirements.
+6. Change the AWS access key value in the file varible.tf to meet your requirements.
     ```
     variable "access_key" {
         description = "value of access key"
         default     = ""
     }
      ```

-7. Change the AWS secret key at line 40 in the file varible.tf to meet your    requirements.
+7. Change the AWS secret key value in the file variable.tf to meet your    requirements.

     ```
     variable "secret_key" {
         description = "value of secret key"
         default     = ""
     }
    ```
 8. Create a new workspace for each environment you want to deploy, for example for qa (testing):
    ```